Positive train control: Union Pacific (UP)

 In the 1990s, Union Pacific Railroad (UP) had a partnership project with General Electric to implement a similar system known as "Precision Train Control."
 This system would have involved moving block operation, which adjusts a "safe zone" around a train based on its speed and location.
 The similar abbreviations have sometimes caused confusion over the definition of the technology.
 GE later abandoned the Precision Train Control platform.

 In 2008, a team of Lockheed Martin, Wabtec, and Ansaldo STS USA Inc installed an ITCS subsystem on a 120-mile segment of UP track between Chicago and St. Louis.
 Other major software companies, such as PK Global, Tech Mahindra, are also some of the strategic IT partners in development of PTC systems.

 As of 31 December 2017, Union Pacific Installed 99 percent, or more than 17,000 miles, of total route miles with PTC signal hardware.
 Union Pacific has partially installed PTC hardware on about 98 percent of its 5,515 locomotives earmarked for the same technology and have equipped and commissioned 4,220 locomotives with PTC hardware and software.
 Union Pacific has also installed 100 percent of the wayside antennas needed to support PTC along the company's right of way.

 Union Pacific had also equipped steam locomotive 4014 with its own PTC system in July 2024, mounting the necessary hardware in a new compartment of the tender.
 This allows the steam locomotive to participate in the PTC network while operating unassisted whereas from 2021 on it had been relying on PTC equipment carried in an assisting diesel locomotive.

+In other countries

+PTC is also used outside the United States.
+Notable examples include: